ShahadAlshehri9/Security_Project/README.md

 5. *Open your browser and go to* **https://localhost:3000**

+#How to test:
+1. **SQL Injection Prevention**
+Try entering SQL payloads in the login page such as: ' OR 1=1 --
+###Expected result for a secure web application:
+The system should not return all records
+The query should be safely rejected or sanitized
+2. **XSS Protection**
+Try injecting a script in Commment section: <script>alert('XSS')</script>
+###Expected result for a secure web application:
+The script should not execute
+The text should appear as plain text
+3. **Authentication & Session Security**
+###How to test:
+Try logging in with invalid credentials repeatedly Check that session cookies are regenerated after login Ensure no sensitive data appears in URLs

->  Port 3000 already in use?
+>  **NOTE:** Port 3000 already in use?
 Change the port in app.js (last line) to something like 3443 and update the URL accordingly.